In the magnificent fierce morning of New Mexico one sprang awake, a new part of the

 And there’s Sue Scott’s story, how ten years after she and I met in Mexico as Antioch College students she came from Massachusetts to visit me on the ranch and fell hard in love with the light, the cliffs and the ever-changing sky.
 That was in 1985 and from then on Sue returned every year, often with her family.
 Our kids mucked around down by the river together, hiked over the mesa and swam in the pond until, children grown and gone, Sue continued coming on her own, her love of this land a steady pulse.

 Finally, there’s the story of what people can do when their deep connection to place forces them to innovate.

-Sue and I, long-time friends now in our fifties and looking ahead to empty nests and careers winding down, made a pact.
-We would put our shoulders to the wheel and shine up the ranch so that people would come.
+Sue and I, long-time friends then in our fifties and looking ahead to empty nests and careers winding down, made a pact.
+We would put our shoulders to the wheel, shine up the ranch, and invite people to come.
 We talked and planned for a couple of years, our families got on board, and we started to work.

-Cliff River Springs stands on the shoulders of many people whose deep giving to the ranch over years bought time for Sue and me to get ready for this adventure.
-So many people have helped – my parents Katharine and Bill, my brother Boud, my cousin-who-is-my-sister Lucinda Jenney, Sue’s generous and patient husband Jeff Lawson, our forebearing children, and our champion, Will.
-It has taken five years, but with their support we’ve done it.
-The heart of this amazing place is now open, yours to explore.
+Cliff River Springs stands on the shoulders of many people whose deep giving to the ranch over years bought time for this endeavor.
+So many people have helped – my grandparents, my aunt Joan Lowery, my parents Katharine and Bill, my brother Boud and sister-in-law Louise, my cousin Lucinda Jenney, and our champion Will.
+It took five years, but with their support we did it.
+The heart of this amazing place is open, yours to explore.